 Training.
 In 2020 Code of Conduct live online training was organized for all employees and temporary workforce in close co-operation with our key partner Nokia.
 During the training employees were able to ask questions and clarify any unclear aspects for example concerning their own role.
 Training recording is available for all new joiners.
 Training included various key ethics & compliance aspects including human rights, fair employment and health, safety and labour conditions.

 Audits.
 In 2020, we continued auditing work with our ODM partners.
 We re-emphasized our CSR requirements towards our ODM partners, which are also explained during all new ODM onboarding process.
-We used a third-party party auditor company Intertek to assess all (100%) our China and Vietnam based manufacturing partners for CSR using JAC and SA8000 requirements during summer of 2020.
+We used a third-party party auditor company Intertek to assess all (100%) our China and Vietnam based manufacturing partners for CSR using JAC and SA8000 requirements during 2020.
+We expanded the scope to our other phone manufacturing locations globally as well, and included accessory manufacturing sites to the planning.
 We worked closely with our suppliers on root cause analysis, found issues and corrective and preventive actions for those.
 All ODMs are rated based on their audit performance, and improvements are tracked continuously.
 As an example, the audit assessment requirements include freedom of association, discrimination, wages and compensation, working hours, disciplinary practises, business ethics, environment, child labour & juvenile workers, forced labour and health and safety.
 If any violations against the requirements are found, we work with the supplier to remediate the issues immediately the compensate the impacted people.

 Sanction Screening.
 As part of our regular control activities, we conduct risk-based sanction screening to new vendors and customers, and ongoing sanctions screening for all already onboarded third parties.
 The sanctions screening includes several sanction lists in relation to forced labour and human rights abuse, such as UK Global Human Rights Sanctions (BOE), US Customs and Border Protection Forced Labor (CBPFL), US Department of Commerce Entity List (ERL), US Department of Treasury Specially Designated Nations Lists (SDN) and Brazil Dirty List Eradication of Slave Labor.